-There are no Performance Fees associated with either the Sprott Physical Gold Trust or the Sprott Physical Silver Trust.
+There are no Performance Fees associated with the Sprott Physical Gold Trust, the Sprott Physical Silver Trust or the Sprott Physical Platinum and Palladium Trust.

 Selling and Distribution

 We have a multichannel approach to fund sales and marketing.
 We have concentrated on building our brand both through SAM and SPW as well as through third-party sales channels.